lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ### Why Would We Choose One Precision Over the Other?

 Primarily for speed.
-FP16 is generally smaller and faster in hardware than FP32 while the smaller data size can also reduce by up to 2x the amount of memory required for storage and the bandwidth required for transferring data to and from memory.
-However if the difference between FP32 and FP16 does affect the application’s results enough to cause undesired results, then FP32 would be chosen to prioritize accuracy over speed.
+FP16 is generally smaller and faster in hardware than FP32.
+The smaller data size of FP16 can also reduce by up to 2x the amount of memory required for storage and the bandwidth required for transferring data to and from memory compared to FP32.
+However if the difference between FP32 and FP16 does affect the accuracy of the application’s results enough to cause undesired results, then FP32 would be chosen to prioritize accuracy over speed.
 Lastly, we would always choose FP16 vs. FP32 depending upon which precision the targeted device requires.

 ### What If We Specify the Wrong Precision for a Device?